 JustMock takes mocking a step further than other tools allowing you to mock sealed classes, non-virtual methods and properties, static classes, static methods and properties, etc., even those coming from the mscorlib assembly.

 JustMock helps you mock/isolate non-public members and types.
 That is useful when you want to isolate calls to non-public members.
 This operation is currently not available in most of the other mocking frameworks.

 JustMock allows you to fake static method/property calls, set expectations and verify results using the AAA principle.
 Whether you mock static or instance calls there isn't much difference in the way you organize and write your tests.

 Easy and flexible deployment

 Mocking interfaces or virtual and abstract methods with JustMock is as easy as referencing a single assembly.
 For these basic scenarios, JustMock does not rely on code profiling and can be used by simply referencing the JustMock assembly.
 For advanced scenarios, such as mocking static or sealed classes, the necessary Visual Studio integration tools are easily set up for JustMock.

 This intelligent feature makes managing mock dependencies easy and effortless.
 Automocking helps the process by creating an instance of a class (the system under test) without having to explicitly create each individual dependency as a unique mock.
-For more information read our Automocking with JustMock blog post.
+Testing legacy code is easier with fully profiled automocking which makes your tests less brittle.
+For more information read the Profiled Automocking with JustMock blog post.